RobertsLab/project-oyster-oa/README.md

 ## Repository Contents

 Each larger folder also has its own README.md file with additional information.
 With the exception of `analyses`, all folder contents are divided by project ID.
-Some highlights are outlined below.
+Some files in [`.gitignore`](https://github.com/RobertsLab/project-oyster-oa/blob/master/.gitignore); highlights are outlined below.

 [`analyses`](https://github.com/RobertsLab/project-oyster-oa/tree/master/analyses): Output for multiple analyses.
 Project IDs are detailed in the folder names themselves.